taoteh1221/healthy-homemade-freezable-meals/README.txt

 1/4 cup extra virgin olive oil (to grease up bottom / sides of crockpot)

-4 pounds / breasts of chicken
+4 pounds / breasts of chicken, diced into large / bite-sized pieces

 2 MEDIUM onions chopped

 1 and 1/2 cups rice

-24oz frozen cut green beans, OR frozen peas and carrots (OR one of each)
+24oz frozen cut green beans, OR frozen peas and carrots (OR 12oz of each)

 8oz light sour cream

 1 cup fat free milk

-16oz cup low sodium chicken broth (OR SUBSTITUTE WITH 2 CUPS WATER)
+16oz low sodium chicken broth (OR SUBSTITUTE WITH 2 CUPS WATER)

 8 cups water (add more, IF too thick to stir well)